-LG Electronics has partnered with Waste Management Inc. and its wholly owned subsidiary WM Recycle America, LLC, to establish the LG Electronics Recycling Program.
-Waste Management will act as the collection, transportation and recycling contractor for the national LG Electronics Recycling Program.
-The LG Electronics Recycling Program provides consumers with a free and convenient way of recycling their used, unwanted, obsolete or damaged LG consumer electronic products by dropping them off at a designated Waste Management eCycling Center.
-Waste Management currently has over 200 designated drop-off sites across the United States; the number of sites will continue to be expanded over time.
+LG Electronics has partnered with several recycling partners for the LG Electronics Recycling Program.
+Our recyclers act as the collection, transportation and recycling contractors for the national LG Electronics Recycling Program.
+The LG Electronics Recycling Program provides consumers with a convenient way of recycling their used, unwanted, obsolete or damaged LG consumer electronic products by dropping them off at designated locations as found at our website here.
+There are over 1,000 designated drop-off sites across the United States.
+Consumers can also use our mail-back program and get a pre-paid shipping label to return their device to our recycling partners here.

 For further information, call LG Customer Service: toll free 1-866-372-2928